PyTorch Tensor Operations¶

 Matrix multiplication with broadcasting¶

-Matrix multiplication that involves broadcasting can be computed using torch.matmul(a,b) or a.matmul(b)
+Matrix multiplication that involves broadcasting can be computed using torch.matmul(a,b) or a.matmul(b) or a @ b

 t1 = torch.randn(2, 3, 4)